What is the Community Foundation?

 What organizations are supported by the Community Foundation?

-Since 1961, the Community Foundation has granted over $88,000,000 to support charitable causes that strengthen our region.
+Since 1961, the Community Foundation has granted over $95 million to support charitable causes that strengthen our region.
 Grants are made to a variety of organizations in areas such as education, youth, environment, health and social services.
-In 2019, the Foundation granted over $7.7 million to 346 organizations.
-For a listing of last year’s grant recipients, please see our annual report.
+In 2020, the Foundation granted over $7.7 million to 328 organizations.
+For more information about our grantmaking process, visit cfnla.org/grants.

 How is the Community Foundation different from other nonprofits?